Blood of Elves

 As the threat of war hangs over the land and the child is hunted for her extraordinary powers, it will become Geralt's responsibility to protect them all - and the Witcher never accepts defeat.

 1994 (Polish); 2012 (English)

-The following is the third out in a series of eight reviews of the Witcher books.
+The following is the third in a series of eight reviews of the Witcher books.
 Because this review assumes reader familiarity with previous entries, there may be spoilers for the preceding texts.

-After reviewing two short story collections, I am pleased to finally begin the novels.
+After reviewing two short story collections, finally, I am pleased to begin the novels.
 As I mentioned in my review of The Sword of Destiny, Andrzej Sapkowski backtracks in the Witcher timeline, writing “The Last Wish” to establish the origins of key relationships between Geralt of Rivia and Yennefer of Vengerberg, and the connection that Geralt has with the Child of Surprise, Ciri, beginning with “A Question of Price.”
 Going forward, all relevant characters to the saga will remain omnipresent.

 Readers sensitive to mature content should approach the literary Witcher series with caution equitable to the video games.
 This is literature for adults.
 As each book in the series is over 400 pages, an exhaustive content guide detailing what Christians might find offensive would be a novel to itself.
 In this space, I will adhere to The Blood of Elves.
 To supplement potential gaps, I recommend reading the content guides of our reviews of The Last Wish, The Sword of Destiny, The Witcher, The Witcher 2, and The Witcher 3 for additional insight concerning the mature nature of this franchise.

 “If you know magic and spells… If you can case them… Can you turn me into a boy?”

 “No,” Tris replied in an icy tone.
 “I can’t.”

 “Hmm…” The little witcher-girl was clearly troubled.
 “But could you at least…”